JiggityMaggotKetamynes/Chips/YC_application.md

 ## Why did you pick this idea to work on?
 Do you have domain expertise in this area?
 How do you know people need what you're making?

-Q1) I pay close attention to the inefficiences of futures transactions.
+Q1) I trade a lot of futures, so I'm tuned in to the inefficiency/shortcomings of current services.
 I haved wanted to directly speculate on the price action of two commodities, to more precisely test for non-inherent links(correlations).
 I have wanted to more directly capture upside and downside in a single transaction.
 I think that perpetual swaps have been under-utilized in traditional comoddity futures markets, and are a unqiue way to gain price exposure to goods w/o needing to exercise an options contract(that includes title transfer and phyiscal movmement of goods).
-I believe that Chips will provide more efficient transactions, on a larger breadth   of goods to an increasing volume of traders with a public, decentralized ledger.
+I believe that Chips will provide more efficient transactions, on a larger breadth of goods to an increasing volume of satisfied traders with a public, decentralized ledger.

 Q2) Team consists of technical and soft skills in financial markets, currencies and software/crypto development.
 I have personal experience building a BTC and script mining company in South America.
 I am also a futures, crypto, and comodities trader.

-Q3) My sentiment is that traders are motivated by their curiosity to buy a new IPO, ICO; to test a coins utility and increase their economic and financial capabilities.
-If traders can fulfill trades and speculation with increased flexibility, write their own options contracts on any commodity pair of their choosing, they will find utility in that service.
+Q3) In talking with FOREX and Crpyto traders regurarly, the sentiment I've gathered is that traders prefer more options to not.
+This is why we designed chips to allow user to interact directly with the blockchain contracts, and to not be limited in their trade pairs.

 ## Who are your competitors?
 What do you understand about your business that they don't?